h2oai/tutorials/Driverless AI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 ### Custom Model Recipe

-Models are complex and harder to build; therefore, in this tutorial, a high-level model will build to understand the general mechanics of building a model. <!--There will be additional information at the end of this task to help you learn more about custom model making and how to get started.-->
+Models are complex and harder to build; therefore, in this tutorial, we will build a high-level model to understand the general mechanics of building a model. <!--There will be additional information at the end of this task to help you learn more about custom model making and how to get started.-->

-The custom model that we will build is sklearn’s **Extra Trees** or extremely randomized trees model.
-There is Extra Trees for classification `ExtraTreeClassifier`[1] and regression `ExtraTreeRegression` [2].
+The custom model that we will build is sklearn’s **Extra Trees** or extremely randomized trees model from Sklearn.
+There is Extra Trees for classification `ExtraTreeClassifier`[1] and regression `ExtraTreeRegressor` [2].

 From scikit learn:

 “An extra-trees classifier.
 This class implements a meta estimator that fits a number of randomized decision trees (a.k.a. extra-trees) on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.”[1]

 “An extra-trees regressor.